Port

 Notes:

 Not advisable for guests using a wheelchair or for those with mobility limitations.
 It is generally extremely hot and dry in the desert.
 Wear comfortable walking shoes, sunglasses and biodegradable sunscreen.
-Bring a hat.
-Ride will be bumpy.
-Pregnant women or guests with back or neck conditions are not allowed to participate.
+Shade is limited; to avoid sunburn, wear light, long clothing suitable for use as a cover-up.
+Bring a hat and sunglasses; wear biodegradable/reef-safe sunscreen.
+Bring bottled water.
+Ride will be bumpy; guests who are pregnant and those with a back or neck condition are not allowed to participate.
 Waiver must be signed and medical conditions disclosed.
 Wildlife sightings are likely but are not guaranteed.
 Namibia is a developing country and, although visiting here is a rewarding experience, it differs markedly from South Africa in all respects.
 Although basic, transportation is maintained, but the quality can vary considerably.
 Driving through the desert and dusty roads of Namibia means that vehicles need regular servicing, which can affect the availability.
-Coaches are very limited and are of a much lower standard than in South Africa; soft refurbishments do not occur on a regular basis.
-The vehicles are specially built for durability and stepping up into them is higher than a standard coach.
-There is no formal guiding qualification required for Namibia and, in order to support the local community, the tour operator uses local guides.
-Many of these guides have had prior experience in guiding for visiting cruise ships but some have not.
-Your guide will do his/her best, but please keep in mind that the limited tourism infrastructure here is part of your experience, and bear with any language or other difficulties he/she may encounter.
-Road conditions are weather dependent.
+Coaches are very limited and of a much lower standard than in South Africa; soft refurbishments do not occur regularly.
+The vehicles are specially built for durability, and the step-up height is higher than that of a standard coach.
+Limited tourism infrastructure is part of the charm here; you are trading breadth of guide experience for authentic interaction.
+Please bring your spirit of adventure and bear with any language difficulties or operational surprises that may crop up.
+Road conditions are weather-dependent.
 Many roads are paved, but potholes are ever-present.
-There are also a number of bumpy dirt roads, which will be navigated carefully.
-All timings are approximate, as the local traffic will have a direct influence on the overall schedule.
-Delays are to be expected.
+There are also several bumpy dirt roads, which will be navigated carefully.
+Traffic can be unpredictable; your patience is greatly appreciated if a delay extends the tour duration.
 The tour operator reserves the right to cancel the tour due to changes in weather, road or access conditions.